 However, I am working on a book which I write on the iMac using Nisus Writer Express.
 When I finish a section I do take the time to open it in Word 2010 on the Mac and save it also as a Word document.
 I have enough effort into the book that I don't want to take any chances of losing it.

 Our Windows laptops seem to perform just as well on our networks as my Macs.
 I certainly haven't seen the problems that I had with Vista.
 The HP laptop also gives me the ability to print double-sided brochures on our color laser printer at the real estate office.
-Unfortunately when they installed accounting software, it locked out Macs and since I was the only Mac user, no one was interested in fixing the problem.
+Unfortunately when they installed new software, it locked out Macs.
+With no new drivers readily available and with me as the only Mac user, no one was interested in fixing the problem.
 I finally removed the old Mac desktop that I had in the office last fall.

 One measure of the success of moving my wife to Windows is that it has been months since she started her old lamp shade iMac.
 It was the system she used in our second home.
 I have started it a couple of times just to make sure it works but that is it.
 She now prefers to carry her HP laptop.
 Her old Mac laptop had not been travel worthy for a long time due to its battery.